-Bridgeton Boatworks has recently become one of the most popular and respected boatyards on the Neuse River.
+Bridgeton Boatworks is one of the most popular and respected boatyards on the Neuse River.
 That’s because we are committed to provide you – the boating customer – with professional work done in a timely manner.
 Our facilities, equipment, and expertise continue to grow.
 In 2021, we’re expanding and adding equipment to maintain the reputation we’ve earned from boaters and meet your needs.

 We’ve done extensive rebuilding and expansion of the old boatyard infrastructure that existed here and we continue to make improvements all the time.
-Our fully rebuilt 35-ton travel lift has been joined by a 77-ton travel lift (the largest on the Neuse River), giving us the opportunity to haul almost any boat.
+Our two existing boat lifts have been joined by a new 40-ton lift in 2021, providing the opportunity for us to haul almost any boat.
 Over the past few years, we’ve rebuilt and extended our travel lift slip by 44 feet and changed its angle with respect to the river, giving us 7-plus feet of depth in normal wind conditions.
 Boat slips have been added for working on boats when a haul-out is unnecessary and as a staging area for boats to be hauled or delivered.
-A boat ramp has also been added to accommodate multi-hulls that can be hauled with our hydraulic trailer.
-An adjacent lot to the boatyard was acquired so that we can continue to grow and expand.
+We’ve recently added two acres of fenced boatyard space, more than doubling the size of the yard.
 We’re also adding equipment every month so our range of services and capabilities can match your every boating need.